NVIDIA/aistore/README.md

 whether to perform checksum validation during warm GET.
 * `cksum_config.enable_read_range_checksum`: `true` or `false` indicate whether to perform checksum validation during byte serving.

-If the client specifies a hashing algorithm, then he should also explicitly provide the value for every other `cksum_config` setting, otherwise the default values for those setting will be applied.
+Value for the `checksum` field (see above) *must* be provided *every* time the bucket properties are updated, otherwise the request will be rejected.

 Example of setting bucket properties:
 ```shell